Beartooth Challenge Points of Interest and Trivia

 Note that each day the route traveled is in parts of both Wyoming and Montana, illustrating that The Beartooth Challenge follows the confines of the great Rocky Mountains and not the boundaries of man.

-The first day of the ride will be the easiest day since the ride from Red Lodge, MT to Cody, WY does not have any big climbs and is fairly flat.
+The third day of the ride will be the easiest day since the ride from Red Lodge, MT to Cody, WY and has only one big climb but is otherwise fairly flat.
 At approximately 68 miles, it should not take more than 5 hours of ride time to make the trip.
 At about mile 26 the group will cross the state line into Wyoming.
 There will be a rest stop at the halfway point so that riders can refill with hydration and eat some food.
-The first night is at the historic Irma Hotel and Restaurant in downtown Cody, Wyoming (named after Buffalo Bill’s daughter).
+The last night will include a group dinner in historic in downtown Cody, Wyoming (named after Buffalo Bill’s daughter).
 There are many things to do in Cody such as visiting the Buffalo Bill Center of the West museum.
 The group will likely dine at the Irma Hotel Restaurant followed by a few beverages in the saloon.
+We can also attend the Cody Night Rodeo which starts around 9:00 PM.